-Background: An abnormality of the inferior vena cava the retrocaval ureter is an uncommon congenital disorder.
+An abnormality of the inferior vena cava-the retrocaval ureter-is an uncommon congenital disorder.
 In development, the ureter descends posteriorly to the inferior vena cava.
-Although it commonly affects patients in their paediatric years, people aged in their third and fourth decades of life have the highest likelihood to express symptoms like hydronephrosis, which is usually, in the end, caused by a ureteric blockage.
-Also, retrocaval ureters may have no symptoms at all, which may explain why they're not frequently found globally or reported less widely.
-In this case, the male patient's medical record was surveyed by us, and the resulting findings showed that a 21-year-old had a right-sided UPCO due to a right retrocaval ureter for the Ages.
-The double J stent was placed, and this problem was treated clinically with a right pyeloplasty.
+Although it commonly affects patients in their paediatric years, people aged in their third and fourth decades of life have the highest likelihood to express symptoms like hydronephrosis which is usually in the end caused by ureteric blockage.
+As well as retrocaval ureters may have no symptoms at at all, which may explain their being not frequently found globally or reported less widely.
+In this case, the male patient s medical record was surveyed by us and the resulting findings showed that a 21 year-old had a right-sided UPCO due to a right retrocaval ureter for the Ages.
+The double J stent was placed, and this problem treated clinically with a right pyeloplasty